Trinity K. Bonet: Career

 Bonet was announced as one of fourteen contestants for the sixth season of RuPaul's Drag Race in 2014.
 She was in the bottom two and lip synced three times during the show.
 She first beat April Carrion with a lip sync to Chaka Khan's "I'm Every Woman".
 She then beat Milk in a lip sync to "Whatta Man" by Salt-N-Pepa.
 She was sent home by Adore Delano in the third time, lip syncing to Paula Abdul's "Vibeology".
 During the show, Bonet revealed her HIV positive status, becoming the second contestant in the show's history to do so, after Ongina.

 After Drag Race, Bonet walked for Marco Marco's 2014 runway show at L.A. fashion week, with other alumni.
 She was one of thirty drag queens featured in Miley Cyrus's 2015 VMA performance.

 She received online support from Cardi B in 2018, praising Bonet's lip sync to "I Like It".
 She performed a lip sync tribute in front of Monica at the Scandalo Nite Club.
 She was the second alternate to the Miss Gay UsofA pageant in 2018.

 Bonet appeared as a Whitney Houston impersonator for an opening sketch of the June 3, 2019 episode of The Ellen DeGeneres Show.
 That same month, New York magazine named Bonet one of the top 100 Most Powerful Drag Queens in America.
 She portrayed Cardi B in the music video for Taylor Swift's "You Need to Calm Down" on June 17.

 On May 26, 2021, it was revealed that she would return as a competitor on the 6th season of Rupaul's Drag Race All Stars alongside 12 other contestants.
 On the 3rd episode of the season (Side Hustles) she won the main challenge for her acting and comedy skills and later on lost the Lip-Sync For Your Legacy to Dua Lipa's "Physical" against Lip-Sync Assassin Laganja Estranja.

 In January 2022, Bonet was added to the rotating cast of a dozen Drag Race queens in RuPaul's Drag Race Live!, a Las Vegas show residency at the Flamingo Las Vegas.
 In March, Bonet, alongside the rest of the RuPaul's Drag Race Live! cast, performed with Katy Perry during her Play concert residency at Resorts World Las Vegas.

 Music

 Bonet released her first single, "I'm a Drag Queen" featuring Norman Ebony on September 6, 2017.
 A music video was released on October 18.

+Personal life

+Jones came out as a transgender woman in December 2024.